maxwell-geospatial/R_geospatial_dl_tools/README.md

 The goal of this repository is to describe and make available some utility functions for undertaking geospatial deep learning in the R data science environment.
 This is a work in progress, and we hope to continue to update the repo with new functions and tools.
 Here, we provide an explanation of the current functions made available.

-These tools primarily rely on [terra](https://github.com/rspatial/terra) for raster data processing, [imager](https://github.com/dahtah/imager) for image manipulation, and [sf](https://github.com/r-spatial/sf) for vector data handling.
+These tools primarily rely on [terra](https://github.com/rspatial/terra) for raster data reading and processing, [imager](https://github.com/dahtah/imager) for image manipulation and writing, and [sf](https://github.com/r-spatial/sf) for vector data handling.
 Validation metrics are calculated using functions available in [caret](https://github.com/topepo/caret), [diffeR](https://github.com/amsantac/diffeR), and [rfUtilities](https://github.com/jeffreyevans/rfUtilities).

 ## makeMasks()